Teenage Mood Disorders Demystified

 Understanding teen mood disorders is like solving a teenage riddle.
 Think of it as cracking the teenage moodiness code!

-Teen mood disorders are not uncommon and can take different forms, such as dysthymic disorder or major depressive disorder.
+Teen mood disorders are not uncommon and can take different forms, like dysthymic disorder or major depressive disorder.

-If you observe these symptoms, promptly seek assistance from a mental health professional or pediatrician.
+If you see these symptoms, promptly seek assistance from a mental health professional or pediatrician.

 Here’s more on teen mood disorders by Stanford Medicine.